-- 1. Blatant disregard for safety will result in immediate and permanent dismissal from the site - 2.
-Harassment / violence will not be tolerated based on someone's sex, age, race, color, religion, creed, sexual preference or orientation, marital status, national origin, ancestry, citizenship, military status, veteran status, handicap or disability or any other protected group or status. - 3.
-Displaying lewd or offensive pictures, graphics or gestures. - 4.
-Harassment: verbal, physical, obscene, vulgar gestures towards anyone or foul language in public areas. - 5.
-The possession, sale, use or distribution of narcotics and / or related paraphernalia, alcohol (all related beverages) or other illegal substances / drugs or evidence of impairment are not permitted on the project. - 6.
-The possession of firearms, explosives or other weapons used to cause harm to personnel or property, other than that use to perform specific construction activities, are not permitted. - 7.
-Jobsite violence or horseplay. - 8.
-Smoking/vaping is prohibited on the job site. - 9.
-Parking on site with permission of superintendent only.
+- 1. Blatant disregard for safety - 2.
+Any form of discrimination or harassment based on a characteristic protected by applicable law or other conduct that violates our Non-Discrimination and Anti-Harassment Policy. - 3.
+The possession, sale, use or distribution of narcotics and/or related paraphernalia, alcohol (all related beverages) or other illegal substances / drugs or evidence of impairment - 4.
+The possession of firearms, explosives or other weapons used to cause harm to personnel or property, other than that use to perform specific construction activities. - 5.
+Any act of workplace violence. - 6.
+Smoking/vaping on the jobsite. - 7.
+Parking on-site (unless with permission of the Company's Superintendent only).